itpp-labs/misc-addons/product_details/doc/index.rst

 Usage
 =====

-The module adds new fields in the product variant form view.
+The module adds new fields in the product template form view.
 You can select a model and a record which will be stored product details.
 To change list of model which contains details you have to inherit the ``_model_selection`` function.